- Apply for a special guide licence during COVID-19

 Hunters must meet all responsibilities as a guide found in the Yukon hunting regulations summary.

-To apply for a special guide licence you must:
+To apply for a special guide licence, or for weighting purposes only, you must:

 - be a Yukon resident who's at least 19 years old; and